Who is Flavours Of Singapore

-Rosies passion for Singapore food did not just stop at cooking: Previously, she owned the locally popular Rosie's Nasi Padang back in Singapore.
-With her background of having mothers that are great cooks who went to cooking courses at a young age and later on got involved in food business, it was those motivation and tips in cooking that got Rosie interested in food and cooking at a young age.
+Rosie's passion for Singaporean food did not just stop at cooking: Previously, she owned the locally popular Rosie's Nasi Padang back in Singapore.
+With a background of having mothers that are great cooks who went to cooking courses at an early age and later on got involved in catering businesses, it was this motivation and tutorage that got Rosie interested in food and cooking at a young age.

-After spending some time in her career in sales and marketing, Rosie decided to stop her work and became an entrepreneur to pursue her ambition and passion in the food business.
-She first started in Singapore and combined with her knowledge in cooking and food business Rosie took her experiences to Amsterdam.
-When she came to The Netherlands 4 years ago she saw that Asian cooking was different than back in Asia.
-She also discovered that Singapore kitchen is not so much known in The Netherlands.
+After spending some time in a career in sales and marketing, Rosie decided to become an entrepreneur and pursue her ambition and passion in the food industry.
+She first started in Singapore and combined with her knowledge of cooking and food business, Rosie took her experiences to Amsterdam.
+When she first came to The Netherlands she saw that Asian cooking was different than back in Asia.
+She also discovered that the Singaporean kitchen was relatively unknown in The Netherlands.

-Rosie opened her own cooking workshops in 2010.
+Rosie started her own cooking workshops in 2010.
 Every day she shares her passion for food with anyone who is interested.
-She teaches the public to cook authentic Asian food, passes her knowledge about Singapore food and encourages people not to be afraid to cook Asian food from scratch.
+She teaches with passion authentic Asian cooking, passes her knowledge of Singaporean food and encourages people not to be afraid to cook Asian food from scratch.
 Rosie has taught not only Dutch people but French, Brazilian, Asians, Indonesians, Americans, British etc.

-Until today, Rosie is busy giving cooking workshops, doing cooking demonstrations to the public, involves in projects given by companies, appear in festivals and events such as Taste Of Amsterdam, Singapore Food Fair in The Netherlands, Christmas Pop Up Food Court, Festival Culinair Amuse Amsterdam, Asian Food Festival and sometimes when she is free, she's in her kitchen making new recipes for her recipe website www.foodrecipes.eu.
+Until today, Rosie is busy giving cooking workshops, conducting cooking demonstrations to the public, involved in corporate projects, appears at festivals and events such as Taste Of Amsterdam, Singapore Food Fair in The Netherlands, Christmas Pop Up Food Court, Festival Culinair Amuse Amsterdam, Asian Food Festival and sometimes when she is free, she's in her own kitchen testing new recipes.

-Are you looking to learn something new-a new recipe and an Asian home style cooking to cook new Asian dishes for your beloved ones at home?
-Surprise your partner to join the cooking workshops?
-A day out with a group of friends or colleagues and do something different?
+Are you looking to learn something new-a new recipe and an Asian home style cooking to cook new Asian dishes for your loved ones at home?
+Surprise your partner by joining the cooking workshops?
+A day out with a group of friends or colleagues and do something completely unique?
 Do you want to buy a special gift for someone?
 Or are you organising something special for a teambuilding event?